ameli/WhereIsMyPlume/README.md

 ### Requirements

-Matlab 2017a or later with the following toolboxes are required:
+* _Matlab:_ version 2017a or later with the following Matlab toolboxes are required:

   * Statistics toolbox
   * Econometrics toolbox
   * Financial toolbox
   * Mapping toolbox

-To reproduce the output plots in python (_optional_, you may not need this step), a Jupyter noteook and the following python packages are required:
+* _Python_: (optional, you may not need this step) To reproduce the output plots in python, a Jupyter noteook and the following python packages are required:

   * numpy
   * scipy
   * matplotlib
   * basemap
   * matlab engine

   You can install these packages, for instance, with anaconda by

       sudo conda install -c conda-forge jupyter numpy scipy matplotlib basemap

-and install matlab engine by
+  and install matlab engine for Python by

       cd matlabroot/extern/engines/python
       sudo python setup.py install

   In the above, `matlabroot` is the directory where Matlab is installed.

 ### Download the code and data